dmulysses/dmulysses/README.md

 👋 Hi, I’m Diego Melo, currently living in São Paulo, Brazil.</br>
 🌱 I’m currently a Ph.
 D. student in Science and Technology Chemistry at the Federal University of ABC (UFABC).</br>
 🎓 B. Sc. in Science and Technology and M. Sc. in Science and Technology Chemistry at the Federal University of ABC (UFABC).</br>
-🚩 My interests cover Organic Chemistry ⚗️, Photochemistry 🌈, and Cheminformatics ⌨️.</br>
+🚩 My interests cover  Data Science ⌨️ and Organic Chemistry ⚗️.</br>

 🔧 Computational Skills</br>